Echogene/Tarka/README.md

 Tarka
 =====
 This is a simple logical language currently interpreted by Java 8.
 Tarka works in a domain of discourse defined by a _model_.
-There is currently only one model, the integer model, whose universal set is the set of integers ℤ.  This model will be known as ℤ in the following.
+There is currently only one model, the integer model, whose universal set is the set of integers ℤ.  This model will be identified with ℤ in the following.

 Examples
 ========